 The parties agree that a questionnaire agreed to between the parties will be issued to SMC employees according to the established timelines.
 The questionnaire will be forwarded to the incumbents in the classification for completion.
 Managers will provide feedback to employee questionnaires and employees will have the opportunity to respond to the manager's comments.
-The parties will aim to have all questionnaires and updated job descriptions completed by February 1, 2016.
+The parties will aim to have all questionnaires and updated job descriptions completed by May 31, 2018.
 The completed questionnaires will then be evaluated jointly by the Joint Job Evaluation Committee (JJEC) comprised of two representatives from SMC and two representatives from the Union.

-During the months March 2016 through July 2016, the parties will meet to evaluate job classes, and conduct "sore thumbing" of such results (to ensure accuracy, consistency, and freedom from gender bias).
+During the months of June, July & August 2018, the parties will meet to evaluate job classes, and conduct "sore thumbing" of such results (to ensure accuracy, consistency, and freedom from gender bias).
 The final rating will be the responsibility of the JJEC.
-Points of the Job Evaluation System will be established at this juncture by the JJEC.
-This process will be completed by August 1, 2016.
-During the month of September 2016 the parties will then meet to agree to a Pay Equity Plan and will set out the job classes and related pay bands including a schedule for making any pay adjustments owed to employees in female job classes (including any retroactivity) as a result of the pay equity analysis will be established.
+This process will be completed by October 31, 2018.
+During the months of November and December, 2018 the parties will then meet to agree to a Pay Equity Plan and will set out the job classes and related pay bands including a schedule for making any pay adjustments owed to employees in female job classes (including any retroactivity) as a result of the pay equity analysis will be established.
 They will also meet to agree to a Maintenance Protocol to ensure the Plan is maintained properly.
 An appeal process will be completed prior to the finalization of the Pay Equity Plan.
+Once the Pay Equity Plan is agreed upon, the parties will continue to meet with the aim of achieving Internal Equity before the termination of this Collective Agreement.

-Where the parties are unable to resolve any disputes related to the three paragraphs above or the Pay Equity Plan, the parties agree to have such matters referred to arbitration before Arbitrator Stephen Raymond for full and final dispute resolution on an expedited basis.
+Where the parties are unable to resolve any disputes related to the three paragraphs above or the Pay Equity Plan, the parties agree to have such matters referred to arbitration before a mutually agreed-upon arbitrator for full and final dispute resolution on an expedited basis.

-Further, SMC agrees to maintain the wages for one member of the bargaining unit for a maximum of eighty (80) hours for time spent jointly in the pay equity process with SMC.

-SMC and the Union agree to make every effort to complete the above process by September 30, 2016.
+Further, SMC agrees to maintain the wages for one member of the bargaining unit for a maximum of eighty (80) hours for time spent jointly in the pay equity process with SMC.SMC and the Union agree to make every effort to complete the above process by December 31, 2021.